Is Repairing a Collapsed Drain Expensive?

 Drainage and home insurance isn’t the simplest thing to understand.
 Firstly, it depends on the specific policy you have in place with your insurance company.
 You’ll probably have a policy which covers exterior drains in the case of accidental damage – but what is defined as ‘accidental’ isn’t always clear.
 Things like tree root ingress or subsidence will likely fall under ‘accidental damage’, while wear and tear may not.

 Your insurer might offer extra cover for drains, but this is something you’d need to check with them.
-To find out more about drains and home insurance, read one of our previous articles.
+Checkout our in-depth article on if your drains are covered by your home insurance.

 Is it my responsibility to repair?